My butt is OK with the b-Vibe Snug Plug 1.

 By the second time I used the plug, I had no problem taking the full girth and length, and I was craving the greater size and weight of the Snug Plug 2!
 (The Snug Plug 2 has more than twice the weight of the #1, at 114 grams vs. 55.)
 That said, I do think that my Snug Plug 1 is more satisfying than a similarly sized, pure-silicone plug because of the single weighted ball inside.

 If you are trying to size up, the Snug Plug design does have one drawback: the stem is so thin that it’s not ideal for anal stretching.
 Once the plug is fully in, the stem doesn’t put any pressure on your sphincter.
 Again, this does make for really comfortable long-term wear, IMO, but I’m going to have to do some work if I want to be able to fit the Snug Plug 2 easily, because of the size difference.4

 Overall, I think this concept—a silicone plug with a velvety exterior but weights inside—is a great compromise.
 It combines the comfort of silicone with the extra heft that the weights provide.
-If you’re like me and you don’t enjoy the slickness of metal and glass, then I think these B-Vibe Snug Plugs are the best option for added pressure.
-The matte finish takes lube well, and it still feels nice inside my butt after a few hours of wear.
+The Snug Plug’s matte finish takes lube well, and it still feels nice inside my butt after a few hours of wear.
 I like to wear the Snug Plug 1 when I’m doing some boring task like the dishes or laundry, to make the most mundane activities a little kinky.

 - Or maybe ever?
 I dunno.